From priceless to replaceable: How promotional pricing devalues your brand

-If you’re using discounts to drum up sales revenue and encourage repeat business, it’s high time you reconsider.
+If you’re using discounts to drum up sales revenue and encourage repeat business, it’s time to reconsider.
 A study conducted by Coherent Path reveals that shoppers who are motivated by discounts to make their first purchase are half as likely to make a repeat purchase.
 This means that your current discount offering is likely the driving cause behind why you’ve been unable to reduce churn, despite your best efforts.

 In fact, one analysis of discounts offered by 114 luxury, premium and mass-market apparel and accessory retailers, found that heavily discounted items took on average 20% longer to sell.
 According to the research by retail analytics company, Edited, the shelf life of a discounted $500 skirt from an online luxury retailer was a well-worn 106 days.
 In addition to this, their research uncovered that when luxury items were discounted at 40-50%, they took an extra 19 days longer to sell than if marked down at 30-40%.
 Online retailer’s addiction to discounting and markdown strategies cost them millions.

 In the realm of e-Commerce, insights such as the ones discussed above can prove invaluable.
 By understanding the behaviors and motivations that influence the consumer’s decision-making process, e-Commerce business owners and marketers are able to use this information to develop an effective pricing strategy and set a price that compels their customers to buy.
 The exceptionally competitive nature of e-Commerce demands that business owners and marketers develop a deliberate pricing strategy, one driven by an acute understanding of their consumer.